fpreiswerk/OCMDemo/README.md

 This is demo code for the paper

-*F. Preiswerk et al., “Hybrid MRI-ultrasound acquisitions, and scannerless real-time imaging,” Magnetic Resonance in Medicine, in press.*
+*F. Preiswerk et al., “Hybrid MRI-ultrasound acquisitions, and scannerless real-time imaging,” Magnetic Resonance in Medicine, in press.* [Link to article](http://onlinelibrary.wiley.com/doi/10.1002/mrm.26467/full).

 ## How to use
 If you have already installed Julia version 0.5 or higher, you can skip the